GameServerManagers/LinuxGSM-Docs/game-servers/trackmania-forever.md

 - Start your gameclient and create an account there

+#### Signup Issues on GameClient

+It is possible that you get an error when you create your Gameaccount!
+The Issue is, like for the Trackmania United Forever Server Account, the old TLS Version that TMNF is using.
+Like descriped on [Reddit](https://www.reddit.com/r/TrackMania/comments/rblp1v/comment/ho4l2wv/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) you have to enable TLS 1.0 on your Windows on "Internet Options" --> Advanced --> Security

 ### Trackmania United Forever Server Account

 - Login with your gaming credentials at http://official.trackmania.com/tmf-playerpage/ (either use http or setup your browser to support older https protocols)